xuke2/The_Sobol_sensitivity_analysis/README.md

-# The Sobol's sensitivity analysis using Monta Carlo sampling
+# The Sobol's sensitivity analysis using Monte Carlo sampling

-This code gives a demonstration of the Sobol's sensitivity analysis method using Monta Carlo sampling.
+This code gives a demonstration of the Sobol's sensitivity analysis method using Monte Carlo sampling.

 1. The sampling method is Sobol sequence in MATLAB.